DavidWalley/nebra/README.md

 - If a close call, use the line defined by the 2 brightest stars of nearby Canis Minor as the boundary.
 - In any case, when the ball of the Harp star Vega drops and kisses the horizon, it is midnight and a new year, so kiss someone and sing.

+The main goal of this code is show that proposed procedures work over centuries, and get a measure of how well they work.

 There are several variations of the proposed procedure which work.
 For example, the count from gibbous to full can be 7 nights, or 8 nights.
+Both work if applied consistently.

-One goal of this code is to test the effects of some of these choices, perhaps leading to insights on choices facing early astronomers.
+Another goal of this code is to test the effects of some of these choices, perhaps leading to insights on choices facing early astronomers.
 The hope is that this repo's code leads to hints that might support or refute whatever can be gleaned from historical research.

 ## Stellarium
-Stellarium software v:24.3+ , downloaded for free from stellarium.org, was the starting point for calculating and displaying the night sky for current and historic dates. ^Stellarium contributors (2024).
+Stellarium software v:24.3+ , downloaded for free from stellarium.org, was the starting point for calculating and displaying the night sky for current and historic dates. [^Stellarium contributors (2024).
 Stellarium v24.3 Astronomy Software.
 URL https://stellarium.org/.
-DOI: 10.5281/zenodo.13825639
+DOI: 10.5281/zenodo.13825639]

-This research has made use of the Stellarium planetarium. ^Zotti, G., Hoffmann, S. M., Wolf, A., Chéreau, F., & Chéreau, G. (2021).
+This research has made use of the Stellarium planetarium. [^Zotti, G., Hoffmann, S. M., Wolf, A., Chéreau, F., & Chéreau, G. (2021).
 The Simulated Sky: Stellarium for Cultural Astronomy Research.
 Journal of Skyscape Archaeology, 6(2), 221–258.
-DOI: 10.1558/jsa.17822
+DOI: 10.1558/jsa.17822]

 Stellarium was not originally designed for simulation of historic or prehistoric skies, but this has become a goal.
-The developers now claim a few arcseconds of accuracy going back at least 10,000 years (^User Guide, Appendix F, https://stellarium.org/files/guide.pdf).
+The developers now claim a few arcseconds of accuracy going back at least 10,000 years. [^User Guide, Appendix F, https://stellarium.org/files/guide.pdf]

 Stellarium features scripting capabilities, which makes it ideal for retroactive testing of potential lunar calendar systems, or so it seems.
 However, at the time of this writing, it suffers from a couple of problems.
 First, it can be very slow.
 Some calculations have to wait for graphical rendering to finish before results are accurate.
 The only way to do this appears to be generous use of 'wait' commands.
 Second, while output to the file system is possible with text logs and high quality screen snapshots, file input is awkward or impossible, so the only simple, practical data input is generated source code.

 To test calendar systems, initial code worked, but was too slow for multiple tests.
 Instead, the code is now in two parts.

 The first part is a Stellarium script which generates CSV (comma separated values) files with basic information about the sun and moon, as seen from a point on Earth (Stonehenge).
 Each row represents data for one night, and each file covers one (Gregorian) year.
 It can take hours, days even, to generate files for significant time spans, so the code is intended to run unattended overnight and/or in the background.
-Output is stored in this repo in the folder trials/.
+Output is stored in this repo in the folder "trials".

-The second part is a Haxe program for reading the generated files, and testing various potential astronomical procedures reasonably quickly with local command line execution.
-The Haxe language is designed to use, be compatible with, and port code to, various other languages including JavaScript, Java, Python and C.
+The second part is a Haxe program for reading the generated files, and testing various potential astronomical procedures quickly using local command line execution.
+The Haxe language was chosen because it is designed to use, be compatible with, and port code to, various other languages including JavaScript, Java, Python and C.

 ## Files and Directories
 | File / Folder name      | Contents                                                                 |